-Find one thing they recently did and then ask them in the interview, “I read you recently did ___, can you tell me more about that?”
+For example, you’d ask, “I read you recently did ___, can you tell me more about that?”

 They’ll be impressed that you know the latest news about them.

-If you really want to impress the company with how much you researched them before the interview… head over to similarweb.com, type the company name or website into the search bar, and then find the button that says “similar sites”.
+If you really want to impress the company with how much you researched them before the interview, head over to similarweb.com, type the company name or website into the search bar, and then find the button that says “similar sites”.